xbeat/Machine-Learning/README.md

 Feature Engineering Techniques for Data Scientists

 Feature engineering is the process of transforming raw data into meaningful features that enhance machine learning model performance.
 It involves selecting, manipulating, and creating new features to improve the predictive power of models.
 This slideshow will cover various feature engineering techniques, including imputation, discretization, categorical encoding, feature splitting, handling outliers, variable transformations, scaling, and feature creation.

+## Probability Fundamentals for Machine Learning

+Understanding Conditional Probability

+Conditional probability forms the foundation of many machine learning algorithms, particularly in classification tasks.
+It represents the probability of an event occurring given that another event has already occurred, mathematically expressed as P(A|B).

 ## Integrating ML Models in FastAPI with Python